tpaschalis/patron/docs/Architecture.md

 ## Service

-The `Service` has the role of glueing all of the above together, which are:
+The `Service` has the role of gluing all of the above together, which are:

 - setting up logging
 - setting up default HTTP component with the following endpoints configured: